scrasmussen/tools/README.md

 ```

+I've been told that good code doesn't need documentation because a
+person should read a function name and immediately understand what
+it's doing.
+A function should be as short as possible.
+Maybe a bit extreme but keep this in mind, you will be a stranger to
+your code in a week.
+Be kind to future you.

+* __Useability__: Don't have a single forever long program.
+Split code into different files.
+Have a clear to understand directory structure.
+I like to copy open source projects on how they do these things.

 * Follow __A__ coding style.
 Choose one and be consistent.
+Here are some options

 * __Write a [pseudocode](https://kopywritingkourse.com/guides/how-to-write-pseudocode/)
 outline before touching the keyboard__.
-Should
-you write a ten page paper without creating an outline?
+Should you write a ten page paper without creating an outline?

 * Remember, a programmer should have [three virtues](http://threevirtues.com)
   1. Laziness